MicrosoftDocs/iis-docs/iis/web-hosting/configuring-servers-in-the-windows-web-platform/guide-to-deploy-ftp-and-publish-with-vwd.md

 ---
-title: "Guide to Deploy FTP and Publish with VWD | Microsoft Docs"
+title: "Guide to Deploy FTP and Publish with VWD"
 author: walterov
 description: "Introduction The FTP service for IIS is a key component of the Windows Web Platform.
-It provides a robust, secure solution for FTP in a Windows environment...." ms.author: iiscontent
+It provides a robust, secure solution for FTP in a Windows environment...." ms.date: 01/19/2009 ms.assetid: 1a66db14-06f8-452f-a5a3-817ce140f6cb msc.legacyurl: /learn/web-hosting/configuring-servers-in-the-windows-web-platform/guide-to-deploy-ftp-and-publish-with-vwd msc.type: authoredcontent
-manager: soshir
-ms.date: 01/19/2009
-ms.topic: article
-ms.assetid: 1a66db14-06f8-452f-a5a3-817ce140f6cb
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/configuring-servers-in-the-windows-web-platform/guide-to-deploy-ftp-and-publish-with-vwd
-msc.type: authoredcontent
 ---